cliffordlab/BPimageTranscribe/README.md

     1. Dataset/training_data/frames_BP/ : Folder to save preprocessed binary thresholded single monitor frames as training data
     2. Dataset/training_data/frame_labels.csv: File(.csv) saving LCD numerical and quality data for each single monitor frame

-On completion, it will save the best trained CNN model (Dataset/best_model.h5) as well as model performance plots(.png)(Dataset/training_data/)
+On completion, it will save the best trained CNN model :[Dataset/best_model.h5](Dataset/best_model.h5) as well as model performance plots(.png)(Dataset/training_data/)

 ## Pre-trained Models

 You can find the pretrained model described in the paper here:

-- [Image_Digitization model]() : Trained on 5022 single monitor binary images and validated on 1677 single monitor binary images.
+- [Image_Digitization model](Dataset/best_model.h5) : Trained on 5022 single monitor binary images and validated on 1677 single monitor binary images.

 ## Testing
 The trained model can be used to transcribe a held-out set of BP meter images of varying quality under test.
 A sample set of similar images is provided [here](Test_case/test_data/).
 Using the transcribe_image.py, run this command: